Fattigman/docker-sc2reporter/README.md

 # docker-sc2reporter v2
 Dockerized version of the sc2reporter program.
-But version 2.

 ## To run with dummy data:
 Make sure you have docker-compose installed on your system, and then